studioNOKOI/vlurr-mod/README.md

-removed all the dumb watermarks from an old version of kade engine and here we have it hope ya all enjoy
+removed all the dumb watermarks from an old version of kade engine and here we have it. hope you enjoy!!